You can set type attributes before you enter characters or reset them to change the appearance of selected characters in a type layer.

 To quickly get up to speed with text-related Photoshop features, see Add words to your picture.

-Character panel overview
+Character panel and dynamic shortcuts overview

 The Character panel provides options for formatting characters.
 Some formatting options are also available from the options bar.